P-Coder258/Discrete-Event-Parking/README.md

 ## Notes
 - All data output is printed directly to the console.
 - Simulation parameters (duration, arrival rate, lot capacity) can be customized inside the `Simulation` class.
-- Future improvements include graphical data visualization and advanced logging.

----

-Feel free to open an issue or suggest improvements!